 This is a great program that gets the dog out for a day.
 Take the dog to the park for a long hike, take it for a long drive, or simply take it home for some much-needed peace and quiet and a comfy couch.
-Every day, staff will assign four dogs that are available to take out for the day.
-They rotate so that more dogs get the chance to get out.
+Please avoid taking a dog to areas like;